swcarpentry/sc16-tutorial-proposal/abstract.md

 including HPC center staff, system administrators, and research computing "facilitators".

-HPC Carpentry brings together these groups to design and deliver a full day workshop that teaches novice users these skills so that they can quickly become productive in an HPC environment.
+HPC Carpentry is an effort to bring together these groups to design and deliver a full day workshop that teaches novice users these skills so that they can quickly become productive in an HPC environment.